 For 5 years, the projects supported by the Early Childhood Development (ECD) Innovation Fund, aimed at children from 0 to 5 years old in the most disadvantaged populations of the Latin American and Caribbean region, have generated studies with lessons and knowledge in ECD, which we can use to make evidence-based policy decisions.

 The findings of these projects help us identify the effectiveness of these interventions and provide relevant information for making policy decisions to improve the quality of life of children in the region.
-We find that these projects share 3 strengths to support ECD in Latin American and Caribbean countries.
+These projects share 3 strengths to support ECD in Latin American and Caribbean countries.

 1) Innovation: know the most innovative interventions